aplteam/Tatin/docs/FirstStepsWithTatin.md

 Let's assume that before actually installing it you first  want to check whether the package `MarkAPL` suits your needs.
 In this case you might not want to install it but just to load it into the workspace.

 That can be achieved with the `LoadPackage` user command.
-It loads the package into the workspace and leaves no trail in the file system if that can be avoided, which means if it has no assets,
+It loads the package into the workspace and leaves no trail in the file system if that can be avoided, which means if it has no assets.

 A> ### Leaving a trace on the file system
 A>